Adversarial Rewards in Universal Learning for Contextual Bandits: Abstract

 \section{Abstract}

 We study the fundamental limits of learning in contextual bandits, where a learner's rewards depend on their actions and a known context, which extends the canonical multi-armed bandit to the case where side-information is available.
 We are interested in \emph{universally consistent} algorithms, which achieve sublinear regret compared to any measurable fixed policy, without any function class restriction.
 For stationary contextual bandits, when the underlying reward mechanism is time-invariant, \cite{blanchard:22e} characterized \emph{learnable} context processes for which universal consistency is achievable; and further gave algorithms ensuring universal consistency whenever this is achievable, a property known as \emph{optimistic universal consistency}.
-It is well understood, however, that reward mechanisms can evolve over time, possibly depending on the learner's actions.
-We show that optimistic universal learning for \emph{non-stationary} contextual bandits is impossible in general, contrary to all previously studied settings in online learning---including standard supervised learning.
-We also give necessary and sufficient conditions for universal learning under various non-stationarity models, including online and adversarial reward mechanisms.
-In particular, the set of learnable processes for non-stationary rewards is still extremely general---larger than i.i.d., stationary or ergodic---but in general strictly smaller than that for supervised learning or stationary contextual bandits, shedding light on new non-stationary phenomena.
+It is well understood, however, that reward mechanisms can evolve over time, possibly adversarially, and depending on the learner's actions.
+We show that optimistic universal learning for contextual bandits with adversarial rewards is impossible in general, contrary to all previously studied settings in online learning---including standard supervised learning.
+We also give necessary and sufficient conditions for universal learning under various adversarial reward models, and an exact characterization for online rewards.
+In particular, the set of learnable processes for these reward models is still extremely general---larger than i.i.d., stationary or ergodic---but in general strictly smaller than that for supervised learning or stationary contextual bandits, shedding light on new adversarial phenomena.